-Cinnamon and orange zest infused poached pears in a simply yet super delicious loaf cake that is packed with vanilla and cardamon.
-The ultimate, easy fall recipe you need: Poached pear pound cake!
+You will love my Fresh Almond Pear Cake recipe; cinnamon and orange zest infused poached pears in a moist and super delicious cake packed with almond, vanilla, and cardamon.
+The ultimate, easy fall cake recipe you need to try!

-- Butter: Use always unsalted as you want to be in control of the quantity of the salt.
+- Butter: Use always unsalted butter as you want to be in control of the quantity of the salt.
 I am using 82% fat content butter in all my recipes.
-In this recipe butter needs to be at room temperature which technically means soft enough to be able to cream but not too soft or runny so avoid last minute microwaving
+In this recipe, the butter needs to be at room temperature which technically means soft enough to be able to cream but not too soft or runny so avoid last-minute microwaving

 - Egg: Room temperature as always

 - Vanilla bean paste: Vanilla is wonderful in this cake however please please avoid using artificial vanilla!
 There are several great brands for fine, pure vanilla, I use Nielsen massey which I love and really recommend.
 I use vanilla bean paste instead of vanilla extract which has lovely vanilla bits in there too